datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 automatically reproduced:

 #.
 Data for an analysis stems from :term:`the DataLad superdataset ///`.
 #.
-Automatic data retrieval can be ensured by using either DataLad's
+Automatic data retrieval can be ensured by using DataLad's
    commands in the analysis scripts, or the ``--input`` specification of :command:`datalad run`,
 #.
-The analyses is executed using :command:`datalad run` and
+Analyses are executed using :command:`datalad run` and
    :command:`datalad rerun` commands to capture everything relevant to reproduce the analysis.
 #.
 The dataset can be kept as lightweight as possible, and a complete
-   reproduction of the analysis and the results is possible even if the inputs are not retrieved.
+   reproduction of the analysis and the results is possible even if the inputs are not locally retrieved yet.

 The data types and methods mentioned in this usecase belong to the scientific field of neuroimaging, but the basic workflow is domain-agnostic.